dedis/doc/cosi/cosi.md

 ### Announcement

-Upon the request to generate a signature on a statement S, the leader broadcasts an announcement message indicating the start of a signing process.
-It is up to the implementation to decide whether to send S itself during that phase or not.
+Upon the request to generate a signature on a statement S, the leader broadcasts an announcement message indicating the start of a signing process and the collective key A of all participants present in the signing round.
+It is up to the implementation to decide whether to send S itself during the announcement phase or later during the challenge phase.

 ### Commitment